Dependent Random Partitions by Shrinking Toward an Anchor: Effect of Shrinkage and Grit Parameters

-An intuitive way to think about the shrinkage partition (SP) distribution from Section \ref{sec:spd} is to view it as a compromise between a baseline partition distribution $\baselinedist$ and the anchor partition $\baselinepart$.
-The nature of this compromise is controlled by the shrinkage parameter $\shrink$.
-In this section, we investigate in more detail how the shrinkage parameter $\shrink$ influences the SP distribution.
+An intuitive way to think about the shrinkage partition (SP) distribution is to view it as a compromise between a baseline partition distribution $\baselinedist$ and the anchor partition $\baselinepart$.
+This compromise is controlled by the shrinkage parameter $\shrink$ and the grit parameter $\psi$.
+In this section, we investigate in more detail how these parameters influence the SP distribution.
+Proofs of the theorems are found in Appendix \ref{apx:blc}.